shukriadams/kallithea-docker/README.md

 ## Use

 1. Create a login on posgres for Kallithea (ensure login is enabled).
+This user needs superuser privileges.
 2. Create a database for Kallithea, make sure user has admin rights for it.
 3. Modift config.ini, be sure to set host, port, and connection string.
 4. Create a folder called "repos" in the same folder as docker-compose.yml